LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Experiments

-\paragraph{Finetuning and Joint Training.} In the finetuning setting, the models trained on VIMA are further tuned on the new real-world datasets for 1 epoch and the evaluation results are presented at the bottom of \tref{tab:real_world_results}.
-In the joint training setting, we combine both VIMA data with \xarmdet (or \xarmact) and finetune a VLM jointly on both simulated and real-world datasets.

-In general, finetuning outperforms joint training, probably because it allows the model to focus more on real-world data distribution, rather than distracting it with simulated VIMA data.
-In order to get the best performance, the use of \xarmact was important.
-Interestingly, in the joint training setting, \xarmdet was equally or more beneficial than \xarmact, also highlighting the importance of detection and localization information from the real-world setting.
-Auxiliary data contributes to a large boost in performance during finetuning, showing that explicitly uncovering information from the existing in-domain data can benefit the model. \modelIBC performed relatively well in the joint training setting, but it displayed very poor performance when finetuned on \xarmdet.
-Interestingly, it seems \modelIBC pretrained with VIMA is not trained to take advantage of the such new in-domain robotics data, performing worse than zero-shot.

-Similar to our findings in simulated experiments, \modelname benefits from pretrained VLM since \modelname is trained on a dataset that has been organized in a conversation style that is similar to pretraining the VLM.
+\textbf{Finetuning on real-world data.} In the finetuning setting, we first collect two in-domain real-world datasets \xarmdet and \xarmact (see \aref{app:realworld_full}).
+Then the models trained on \dtbase introduced in \sref{sec:vima_main} are further tuned on the new real-world datasets for 1 epoch and the evaluation results are presented in the middle of \tref{tab:real_world_results}.
+In general, finetuning outperforms other settings because it allows the model to focus more on real-world data distribution, rather than be distracted by simulated VIMA data.
+Auxiliary data contributes to a large boost in performance during finetuning, showing that explicitly uncovering information from the existing in-domain data can benefit the model.
+It seems \modelIBC is not trained to take advantage of such new in-domain robotics data, performing worse than zero-shot.
+Similar to our findings in simulation experiments, \modelname in general benefits from pretrained VLM since \modelname is trained on a dataset that has been organized in a conversation style that is similar to what is used to pretrain the VLM.
 In contrast, \modelRT requires a large amount of data so it suffers more from limited data in our real-world experiments.
-In general, \modelname demonstrates a robust capacity for generalization.
-One can easily transfer the pretrained \modelname to a particular domain with minimal data requirements and finetuning.

-\paragraph{Qualitative Examples on Unseen Real-world Tasks.} In \fref{fig:multistep_showcase} we qualitatively show that \modelname can do some unseen tasks that are not in the training dataset.
-In the first example, we ask \modelname to `place all other objects into the large bowl'. \modelname is able to recognize the objects to move and not to move and outputs the correct actions.
-In the second example, we let \modelname `get the weight of the tomato and put it back'. \modelname can put the tomato on the scale and move the tomato back to the similar place as the initial position, showing the understanding of `putting it back'.
-These examples show the potential generalization ability of \modelname.
+\textbf{Joint training on both simulated and real-world data.} In the joint training setting, we combine both \dtbase with \xarmdet or \xarmact and tune a VLM jointly on both simulated and real-world datasets.
+The full results are presented at the lower part of \tref{tab:real_world_results}.
+In the joint training setting, \xarmdet is equally or more beneficial than \xarmact, highlighting the importance of detection and localization information from the real-world setting.
+Auxiliary data proves most beneficial when jointly trained with \xarmdet, achieving the highest performance across all joint training settings.
+This observation suggests that careful exploration of auxiliary dataset usage is crucial to maximize their benefits when joint training is performed.